vlayer-xyz/vlayer/book/src/advanced/dev-and-production.md

 The vlayer node is an HTTP server that acts as a prover.

 ## Public Test Prover
-By default, client SDK communicates with test prover deployed by vlayer for development purposes.
+By default, client SDK communicates with test prover deployed by vlayer at `https://test-prover.vlayer.xyz`.
-Test server is available at `https://test-prover.vlayer.xyz`.

 ## Running Prover locally
 There are two ways to run prover server: vlayer CLI and Docker.